Burner (rocket stage): Burner II

 In the mid-1970s Burner II was also studied for use as an upper stage in combination with the Space Shuttle.
 NASA managers choose other solutions for missions where upper stages were required.

+Burner IIA

+In June 1969, the Space and Missile Systems Organization (SAMSO) began development of the Burner IIA configuration which would offer a tandem motor injection capability and almost twice the capability of Burner II.